individual-brain-charting/public_protocols/stanford_battery/README.md

  be able to use it, please check [Changing the name conventions](#Changing the naming conventions).

- Once the script is run, the logfiles for that participant will be moved from your downloadas folder to the logfiles folder (located in this directory).
+ Once the script is run, the logfiles for that participant will be moved from your downloadas folder to the logfiles folder (located in the same directory).
 These are the logfiles as they come from expfactory, with names for the task they contain info from.

  In our case, we use BIDS-compliant event files for our analysis.
 The script logfiles_to_BIDS.py will take